allenrobel/nxapi-netbox/README.md

 ## nxapi-netbox

 This repo contains scripts and libraries to interact with Cisco NX-OS switches over NXAPI.
+NX-OS and Netbox Credentials are obtained through either Hashicorp Vault or Ansible Vault.
+Device names are resolved to IP addresses using Netbox.
+In the future, we hope to add more functionality using e.g. Netbox Roles and/or Tags.
+For example, display nve neighbors for all devices with Role == Leaf and tag == fabric1.

 ![Data Flow]( assets/nxapi-netbox-data-flow.png)